Altrum/Altrum/README.md

 - 👋 Hi, I’m Albert username: @Altrum
-- 👀 I’m interested in ...
+- 👀 I’m interested in Java and Python development
-- 🌱 I’m currently learning ...
-C and Python
+- 🌱 I’m currently learning C, Java and Python
-- 💞️ I’m looking to collaborate on ... any projects
+- 💞️ I’m looking to collaborate on any projects
 - 📫 How to reach me ... rojasdejesusat@gmail.com

 <!---